Elder Outreach in Armenia

 - AWWA is proud of its commitment to this essential program that fills the needs of a very much underserved community in Armenia.

-Under the direction of Dr. Gohar Hovhannisyan, the Project provides medical and social support to the elderly population living alone in Stepanakert Armenia.
+Under the direction of Dr. Gohar Hovhannisyan, the Project provides medical and social support to the elderly population in Stepanakert.

 In order to qualify for services from the Hanganak project, one must be at least 63 years old and have no living family members to provide support.